English-only movement: Early efforts

-When the US Constitution was ratified, a multitude of languages were spoken in the United States other than English, including: German, Dutch, French, Spanish, Italian, Portuguese, Greek, Yiddish, Arabic, and hundreds of indigenous American languages.
+When the US Constitution was ratified, a multitude of languages were spoken in the United States other than English.
 However, the elite idealized a country united by one language, shunning non-Anglophones (as well as non-Whites and non-Protestants) from society.

 Disputes between citizens and immigrants over English have been waged since the 1750s, when street signs were changed in Pennsylvania to include both English and German languages to accommodate the many German immigrants.
 The German–English debate continued until World War I when international hostility resulted in the rejection of all things German, including the prohibition of the German language and German-language materials, particularly books.

 In 1803, as a result of the Louisiana Purchase, the United States acquired French-speaking populations in Louisiana.
 As a condition to admittance to the Union, Louisiana included in its constitution a provision, which was later repealed, that required all official documents be published in the language "in which the Constitution of the United States is written".
-Today, Louisiana has no law stating that English is the official language of the State.
+Today, Louisiana has no law stating that English is the official language of the state.

 After the Mexican–American War (1846–1848), the United States acquired about 75,000 Spanish speakers in addition to several indigenous language-speaking populations.